Skip to main content

 2. Set Environment Variables

 The blueprint declares all required env vars with sync: false, meaning you need to set their values manually in the Render dashboard.
-Go to your service’s Environment tab and add:
+Go to your service’s Environment tab and add: The blueprint pre-sets these with fixed values:

 • NODE_VERSION=24